mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 ![](/assets/images/Intune/Intune-em-8.png)

-How End user will see oure settings to check this we can go to URL: [https://portal.manage.microsoft.com/](https://portal.manage.microsoft.com/).
-In **"Company Portal"** End user have:
+To check how end user see information and customizations go to URL: [https://portal.manage.microsoft.com/](https://portal.manage.microsoft.com/).
+On **"Company Portal"** End user have access to informatio:

 * List of all devices and settings
 * Access to application